-A foreign company is an incorporated or an unincorporated body that is formed in an external territory of Australia or outside Australia.
-It may sue and be sued or may hold property in the name of its secretary or other officer.
-Corporations sole, exempt public authorities, and unincorporated bodies that have their head office or principal place of business in Australia are excluded from the definition of foreign company.
+Like other companies, a foreign company may sue and be sued and can hold property in the name of its secretary or other officer.
+Corporations sole, exempt public authorities, and unincorporated bodies in Australia are not 'foreign companies'.

-Once registered in Australia, foreign companies are required to lodge copies of financial statements with us and notify us when some company details change.
+Foreign companies must lodge financial statements with us and tell us when their details change.

 Step 1—Ensure the name you wish to register is available

 You can only use a name that is not identical to an existing company or business.
 Use our Check name availability search to see if the name you want is available.

 Some words and phrases cannot be used without the approval of a government minister.
 Some examples include:

 - 'building society'

 - 'chamber of commerce'